killianlutz/killianlutz.github.io/docs/animations/animations.md

 ---

 ### <span style="color:#e67e22"> Modal perspective on numerical diffusion </span>
-Expore artificial diffusion and the Courant number on each eigenvector of a circulant finite-difference matrix for transport equations.
+Expore artificial diffusion and the effect of the Courant number on eigenvectors of a circulant finite-difference matrix for transport equations.

 <div align="center">
     <video